JonathanDZ/CS61B/proj2/gitlet-design.md

 The `Commit` class will handle serialization of `Commit` object.

-The `Status Area` class tracks all status of gitlet repository
+The `StatusLog` class tracks all status of gitlet repository

 - Branches (by tracking `pointerMap` area)
 - Staged Files (by tracking `Staged for addition` area)